-SECTION 2.(a) Purpose. - The State Board of Education, in consultation with the Office of the Governor, The University of North Carolina System Office, and the Community College System Office, shall establish a grant program to support strategic partnerships committed to increasing the pipeline of educators of color across the State.
-As an extension of the recommendations and strategies presented by the Governor's DRIVE Task Force on January 1, 2021, the grants shall be provided to local school administrative units, institutions of higher education, and community organizations to implement innovative initiatives that support the recruitment, preparation, support, and retention of racially, ethnically, and linguistically diverse educators.
-The purpose of this program shall be to do at least the following:
+SECTION 2.(a) Purpose. - The State Board of Education, in consultation with the Office of the Governor, The University of North Carolina System Office, and the Community Colleges System Office, and the DRIVE Network shall establish a grant program to support strategic partnerships committed to increasing the pipeline of educators of color across the State.
+As an extension of the recommendations and strategies presented by the Governor's DRIVE Task